artainmo/total_perspective_vortex/README.md

 For this project I will start by trying KNN as it works well on low-dimensional-datasets.
 Ideally I would use this version 'Large Margin Nearest Neighbors (LMNN) algorithm' that implements incremental updates.
 I hope it will be fast enough for real-time-processing.<br>
 Before moving on to other classifier first try adapting hyperparameters.<br>
 If it is not precise enough I can try 'Online Gradient Boosting'.
 Else if it is not fast enough I could try 'LightGBM'.<br>
-If speed is still an issue I could try Decision trees.
+If speed is still an issue I could try decision trees.

 ### Deployment